homeowners insurance claim denied

 You pay your homeowners insurance premiums for peace of mind.
 When something goes wrong—a fire, storm damage, water leak, or burglary—you expect your insurance company to respond with support.
 But if your homeowners insurance claim is denied, it can leave you frustrated, confused, and unsure of what to do next.

-If you are denied homeowners insurance claim, start by understanding the reason, as it may be fixable or based on inaccurate information, then reviewing the denial letter, collecting proof such as photos, repair estimates, or receipts, and filing a written appeal within your insurer’s deadline.
-If denied again, hire a licensed public adjuster, contact your state insurance department, or pursue legal action with an attorney.
+If your homeowners insurance claim is denied, first find out why—it may be fixable or based on incorrect information.
+Review the denial letter, gather supporting proof like photos, repair estimates, or receipts, and submit a written appeal within the insurer’s deadline.
+If you’re denied again, consider hiring a licensed public adjuster, contacting your state insurance department, or speaking with an attorney about legal options.

 At KND Law, we help Spokane homeowners understand why their homeowners insurance claim was denied and whether legal action may be appropriate.
 Not every denial is unlawful, but in some cases, the insurer may have failed to uphold its legal obligations.
 Here’s how to move forward if your homeowners insurance claim didn’t go the way you expected.